Prabhat-Kumar-42/fullstackopen-exercises/part7/README.md

 ### Part 7

 > To log in and check internals of this part, download backend code from '[part 4](https://github.com/Prabhat-Kumar-42/fullstackopen-exercises/tree/main/part4/blog)' of this repo.
-> Run both Fronend and Backend code in developement, then signup or login using frontend and test it out.
+> Run both Fronend and Backend code in developement, then signup or login using frontend and check out the app.

 > Migrated whole App to use redux in blog-redux.